-Through Clearbird’s New Dad Programmes, we see a new generation of dads who not just need to be at home to share parenting responsibilities but want to be at home to be part of their child’s life, being present and hands on.
+Through Clearbird’s New Dads Programmes, I see a new generation of dads who not just need to be at home to share parenting responsibilities but want to be at home to be part of their child’s life, to be present and hands on.

-The home/family dynamic is changing and what works for each couple in terms of supporting each other’s careers at different stages and dividing the household and logistical tasks of raising a family, running a home and navigating careers is unique and each must work out what this formula may be.
+The home/family dynamic is changing and what works for each couple in terms of supporting each other’s careers at different stages, and dividing the household and logistical tasks of raising a family, running a home and navigating careers is unique.
+Every couple must work out for themselves what this formula may be.
 These are all important conversations to be had.

 A New Generation of Dads

-The sense of relief is almost palpable.
+The sense of relief is almost palpable when these questions are shared.
 They feel like they’re not alone and find a sense of community among peers that continues beyond the sessions.
-When experienced dads attend the programmes, the solidarity and advice they can share is invaluable to first time dads.
+When experienced dads attend the programmes, the solidarity and advice they can share is invaluable to first-time dads.

 Some of the key touchpoints that we talk about with these dads include:

-- It can be difficult and intense from the minute dad walks in the door if mum is be looking for a break (if she’s flying solo on the sleepless nights which often happens during Maternity Leave), with no time to decompress.
+- It can be difficult and intense from the minute dad walks in the door if mum is looking for a break (if she’s flying solo on the sleepless nights which often happens during maternity leave), with no time to decompress.

-- Be aware of unconscious bias too about when thinking about childcare drop-offs/collection or minding a sick child.
+- Be aware of unconscious bias at home too when thinking about childcare drop-offs/collection or minding a sick child.
 Consider that crèches and schools tend to call the mum first.
 Have the conversation – who has the big meeting that day?
 Who can better work from home?
-How should you divvy up the sick days?
+How should you divide up the sick days?

 - How you will manage the real challenge of the long school holidays?
-It’s worth noting here that more dads are Parental Leave e.g. a month or more off over the summer to ease the strain of managing kids being out of school.
+It’s worth noting here that more dads are taking parental leave e.g. a month or more off over the summer to ease the strain of managing kids being out of school.

 Challenges to bear in mind along the way for professional duos:

-- Career navigation for the dual working couple.
-A time may come when one person’s career takes off so there needs to be give and take to allow for a natural ebb and flowof individual career progressions.
+1. Career navigation for the dual working couple.
+A time may come when one person’s career takes off so there needs to be give and take to allow for a natural ebb and flow of individual career progressions.

 I increasingly see examples of couples where there is a real ebb and flow with a clear consciousness.
 It may be that one parent is driving their career forward with a career change or promotion.
-And once established in that role steps into a more supportive stance (less pressure) which allows the other to push forward.
+And once established in that role, the other parent steps into a more supportive stance (less pressure) which allows the former to push forward.
+And then vice versa.

 Don’t assume that it’s always dad or one half of the couple that stays in career advancement and the other in the supportive role.
 It doesn’t have to be one or the other.
 It can be both.
 The future of work is changing and our careers will be long.
 There is time.
 An awareness of unconscious bias at home towards whose career flourishes at what stage is important to call out.

-- And speaking of unconscious bias… Normally we speak about unconscious bias in the context of the workplace, within Diversity & Inclusion programmes.
+2. Speaking of unconscious bias… Normally we speak about unconscious bias in the context of the workplace, within diversity and inclusion programmes.
 But unconscious bias can definitely be found right under our own roof.
 It’s critical not to make assumptions about who does what but to talk about it.
 As a couple, there are important conversations about dividing things fairly and playing to each person’s strengths.
 Why do the laundry if that’s your pet hate?

-Figure out and agree how to communicate about who is doing what – is it verbal (beware of nagging) or written (making lists)?
+3. Figure out and agree how to communicate about who is doing what – is it verbal (beware of nagging) or written (making lists)?
 This conversation is a ‘one and done’ but the continued communication is so important to avoid – or at least reduce – frustrations and resentment.
-Mums often talk about carrying the mental load ‘we have to think of everything’.
+Mums often talk about carrying the mental load, ‘We have to think of everything’.
 Dads carry a load too but think differently.
 It’s not a competition.

 A Generation in Transition

-It’s worth repeating that we have a generation of Dads not just that dads feel obliged to show up but they absolutely want to.
-They are all the more aware of the importance of mealtimes, bathtimes and bedtimes perhaps because their own dads weren’t around these formative aspects.
+It’s worth repeating that we have a generation of dads who don’t just feel obliged to show up but who absolutely want to.
+They are all the more aware of the importance of mealtimes, bathtimes and bedtimes perhaps because their own dads weren’t around for these formative aspects.
 As the kids get bigger, this evolves into time for parent-teacher meetings, school concerts, and sports events.

 Compare this to the new generation of leaders, who are part of dual working couples and are therefore more attuned to the challenges of parenting and juggling careers.
 They take a different view of juggling a career and family, without making it career limiting.
 They place the priority on outcomes and good work as opposed to hours and face time.
 They are supportive and inclusive as they are living that reality themselves.

-Many Mums are thanking Covid-19 for the opportunity that it has afforded families to see the reality of juggling looks like.
-There are many silver linings with less travel, less commute, more family time.
-Unfortunately, we are starting to see an impact of women leaving the workforce as the juggling was just too hard (especially when schools and creches were closed) and the disproportionate representation of women in sectors impacted by job loss due to the pandemic.
+Many mums are thanking COVID-19 for the opportunity that it has afforded families to see the reality of what juggling looks like.
+There are many silver linings with less travel, less commuting, and more family time.
+Unfortunately, we’re starting to see an impact of women leaving the workforce as the juggling was just too hard (especially when schools and crèches were closed) and the disproportionate representation of women in sectors impacted by job loss due to the pandemic.
 This brings us back to dividing responsibilities and keeping the focus on really strong communication both at home and at work.

-Clearbird has been delivering Back to Work form Maternity Leave programmes for the last eight years and it is fascinating to track the evolution of what I would call Diversity Mature Cultures.
-The workplace culture is fundamentally shifting and increasingly we are asked to deliver both New Dads/Parents programmes in addition to our Back to Work Programmes.
-Inclusive Management Workshops aimed at supporting Managers in managing employees during this phase of key work and life transitions are starting (slowly) to become commonplace.
+Clearbird has been delivering Back to Work From Maternity Leave Programmes for the last eight years and it’s fascinating to track the evolution of what I would call ‘diversity mature’ cultures.
+The workplace culture is fundamentally shifting and increasingly, we’re being asked to deliver both New Dads/Parents Programmes in addition to our Back to Work Programmes.
+Inclusive Management Workshops aimed at supporting managers in managing employees during this phase of key work and life transitions are (slowly) starting to become commonplace.

-It is really in the last three years that we have seen how the more open and inclusive companies are starting to recognise and embrace this new reality.
+It’s really in the last three years that I’ve seen how the more open and inclusive companies are starting to recognise and embrace this new reality.
 These companies are pioneering the way in including new dads in their diversity and inclusion programmes.
 We have a long way to go for the culture and behaviours to shift but it has started.

 It’s a step behind women in transition in the context of women who work while having families.
-Indeed, the rhetoric around Diversity and Inclusion from a gender perspective in the workplace leave has noticeably shifted from ‘mums’ to ‘parents’.
+Indeed, the rhetoric around diversity and inclusion from a gender perspective towards workplace leave has noticeably shifted from ‘mums’ to ‘parents’.

 Interestingly, society is slowly shifting too.
-We know that it’s becoming more commonplace for fathers to take longer Paternity Leave (increased from 3 days to two weeks in 2016 and four weeks in 2019) to bond with their new baby in that all-important early days.
+We know that it’s becoming more commonplace for fathers to take longer paternity leave (increased from three days to two weeks in 2016 and four weeks in 2019) to bond with their new baby in those all-important early days.
 But only between 50% and 60% of eligible dads took it up during 2018 and 2019 respectively.